tris203/precognition.nvim/CONTEXT.md

 A temporary display of Hints until the next cursor movement, insert mode entry, or buffer exit.
 _Avoid_: Preview, flash

+**Screen Assertion**:
+A test assertion that verifies rendered Hints as they appear in a Neovim screen, rather than only inspecting internal data structures.
+_Avoid_: Visual confirmation, screenshot test

 **Hint Priority**:
 The precedence used to choose which Hint appears when multiple Hints share the same Destination.
 _Avoid_: Weight, rank